-- A. Purpose: The B-1, B-2, B-3 and B-4 Districts set forth herein are established to protect the public health, promote public-safety, comfort, convenience and the general welfare; and to protect the economic base of, and property values within, the Village of Big Rock.
-These general purposes include, among others, the following objectives. - (1) To promote the most-desirable use of land, in accordance with a well considered plan so that adequate space is provided in appropriate locations for the various types of business uses, thereby protecting and strengthening the economic base of the Village. - (2) To place in separate districts, those businesses which may create noise, odors, hazards, unsightliness, or which may generate excessive traffic. - (3) To encourage the grouping of compatible business uses which will tend to draw trade that is mutually interchangeable, and so promote public convenience and business prosperity, and contribute to the alleviation of traffic and pedestrian congestion by encouraging the use of a common ingress and egress. - (4) To promote the establishment of off-street parking facilities so as to alleviate traffic congestion and so promote shopping convenience and business prosperity. - (5) To promote design appearance, style and construction of structures in the business districts which will be essentially compatible with the residential character of the Village of Big Rock. - B. Enclosed Operations: All uses and operations conducted within any business district shall be fully enclosed, except for off-street parking and loading, and except for those outdoor uses (such as outdoor storage) allowed in the underlying district as a special use and for which a special use permit is issued.
+- A. Purpose: The B-1 and B-2 Districts set forth herein are established to protect the public health, promote public safety, comfort, convenience and the general welfare; and to protect the economic base of, and property values within, the Village of Big Rock.
+These general purposes include, among others, the following objectives: - (1) To promote the most-desirable use of land, in accordance with a well-considered plan so that adequate space is provided in appropriate locations for the various types of business uses, thereby protecting and strengthening the economic base of the Village. - (2) To place in separate districts, those businesses which may create noise, odors, hazards, unsightliness, or which may generate excessive traffic. - (3) To encourage the grouping of compatible business uses which will tend to draw trade that is mutually interchangeable, and so promote public convenience and business prosperity, and contribute to the alleviation of traffic and pedestrian congestion by encouraging the use of a common ingress and egress. - (4) To promote the establishment of off-street parking facilities so as to alleviate traffic congestion and so promote shopping convenience and business prosperity. - (5) To promote design appearance, style and construction of structures in the business districts which will be essentially compatible with the residential character of the Village of Big Rock. - B. Enclosed Operations: All uses and operations conducted within any business district shall be fully enclosed, except for off-street parking and loading, and except for those outdoor uses (such as outdoor storage) allowed in the underlying district as a special use and for which a special use permit is issued. - C. Open Burning Restrictions: Open burning on properties zoned in any business district is limited to the burning of natural vegetation generated from the property itself.
+Open burning of natural vegetation or any other materials brought to the property from off-site, and open burning as a part of regular business operations on property is strictly prohibited.
+All open burning shall comply with the requirements of the Amended Nuisances and Property Maintenance Code.

-8.2 B-1, CENTRAL BUSINESS DISTRICT
+8.2 B-1, GENERAL BUSINESS DISTRICT